 When choosing between a vinyl or aluminum railing system, is there really any difference?
 Of course, there is!
 Just like toppings on a pizza, what your railing is made out of will have dramatic long-term effects.

 Selecting the right railing material is a decision with a significant lasting impact.
 How will it withstand the various weather conditions?
 Will it remain in good shape in 5, 10, 20 years?
 Let’s take a quick dive into a few of the many factors at play when looking at aluminum versus vinyl for a railing solution.

-When looking at any railing systems, small routine maintenance will be needed, no matter the material.
-However, that amount of maintenance, and routine investments required differs dramatically across materials being used.
+When looking at any railing systems, small routine maintenance will be needed regardless of the material selected.
+However, that amount of maintenance (and the routine investments required) differs dramatically depending on the materials being used.
 Common pitfalls of vinyl railing are cracking and warping due to fluctuating temperatures and weather conditions.
 When a vinyl railing system does begin to crack or warp, the structural integrity of they railing system is put at risk.
 Vinyl railing is already structurally weaker than its metal counterparts, meaning any crack or warp in the vinyl railing system creates an even larger difference in structural support.
 Alas, there is no easy solution to prevent natural weathering from happening, the only true solution for cracking or warping of vinyl railing is to replace the panel that has been cracked or warped and hope it does not happen again.

 Aluminum railing withstands any weather condition, hot or cold